kognifai/Galore/SDK-documentation/casestudy.md

 application and services, they can also be stored in the Galore asset model.

-In our case study, we will give to simplified examples of this can be used.
-We will skip over the details of the TQL queries.
-See the TQL documentation for more details \<ref\>.
+See [TQL documentation](https://github.com/kognifai/Galore/blob/master/SDK-documentation/TQL%20Syntax.md) for more details.

 1. Production forecast

-Wind turbines have a defined relationship between wind speed and power output.
-This is called the power curve.
-We can add the power curve to our asset model, either as an Attribute or as A sample set stream.
-The latter has the advantage of keeping a history of power curves which can be useful if the turbine is modified over the lifetime in a way that changes the power-curve.
-In both cases the power-curve will be entered manually using the Galore config tool.
+Wind turbines have a defined relationship between wind speed and power output which is called the power curve.
+We can add the power curve to Galore asset model, either as an attribute or as a sample set stream, the latter has an advantage of keeping a history of power curves which is useful if the turbine is modified over the lifetime, in a way, it changes the power curve.
+In these cases, the power curve must be entered manually using the Galore config tool.

 The next step is to add a calculator node and a sample set node to the asset model.
-The sample set node will represent the production forecast.
+The sample set node represents the production forecast.

-The calculator node will have a query that will take the predicted wind from the weather forecast and use that to look up the expected power output of the turbine.
-Each time a new weather forecast arrives in the system it will trigger a new production forecast.
+The calculator node may have a query that takes the predicted wind from the weather forecast and use it to lookup the expected power output of the turbine.
+Each time a new weather forecast arrives in the system it triggers a new production forecast.

-The inputs of the query (weather forecast and power-curve streams) will be specified using relative paths in the asset model.
-This allow the calculator to be added to the asset template an as such work on each turbine it is applied to.
+The inputs of the query (weather forecast and power curve streams) must be specified using relative paths in the asset model.
+This allows the calculator to be added to the asset template as such work on each turbine it is applied to.

 The next step is to produce a farm total production forecast.
-To do this we add a new calculator and sample set node to the farm node in the asset model
+To do this, we add a new calculator and sample set node to the farm node in the asset model

-Now we specify a query on the calculator that will sum all the forecasts from each individual turbine.
-Now the input of the query uses a path with wildcards to select all the individual forecast streams and sum them to a farm level forecasts stream.
+Now, we specify a query on the calculator that sums all the forecasts from each individual turbine.
+The input of the query uses a path with wildcards to select all the individual forecast streams and sums them to a farm level forecast stream.

 2. High bearing temperature warning

-Now we add a calculator and event node to the bearing node in the asset model
+Now, we add a calculator and event node to the bearing node in the asset model

 We add a query to the calculator that selects the temperature as input